 Next examine capability.
 It’s likely some of your suppliers are not optimally set-up for the parts they are making due to longstanding relationships or lead-time driven decisions.
 Also consider raw material costs.
 Index-linking mechanisms are preferable if a material is a significant portion of the cost and we don’t want suppliers adding heavy risk contingency into their bids.

-Changing suppliers will reduce in-year savings due to implementation times, but you will need to balance in-year vs annualized savings due to local budgets and exec level desire for immediate cost reduction
+Changing suppliers will reduce in-year savings due to implementation times, but you will need to balance in-year vs annualised savings due to local budgets and exec level desire for immediate cost reduction

 When awarding parts, start with the incumbent and then consider the part and/or product family, which should be kept together.
 Other constraints around global sourcing may include country of origin restrictions and lead times.
 For example, for Low Cost Country Sourcing (LCCS) on parts with volatile demand profiles it is difficult to manage the right amount of buffer stock.
 If the SKU is inexpensive, you may want to increase your working capital where savings are significant.